captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## OSWALDO:
 Why you acting like this for?!
 Credit Card, Dad!
 Credit card!
 Credit card!
 Credit card!
-Credit -- or Debit!
+Credit—or Debit!

 ---